Visiting the Boston Campus

 Information sessions are held monthly from 6:00 p.m. -- 7:30 p.m. followed by an optional tour.
 The session includes an overview of the library and information science field by the Dean, followed by a question and answer session with three alumni panelists.
 If you are unable to attend an information session in person, you are welcome to listen to a podcast of a past information session.

 Informational Interviews are conducted by the Assistant Dean for Admission and Recruitment, Sarah Petrakos, or the Associate Director, Christine Williams.
-If you are unable to attend an information session (which is the best source of first-hand information about being a GSLIS student), informational interviews are an opportunity to learn more about GSLIS programs and have your questions answered.
+If you are unable to attend an information session (which is the best source of first-hand information about being a SLIS student), informational interviews are an opportunity to learn more about SLIS programs and have your questions answered.
 Interviews are not considered part of the admission process and are informational only.

 Tours may be conducted on their own, or in conjunction with an informational interview.
-Tours last approximately 20 minutes and generally consist of the following: GSLIS Student Lounge, Student Services Center, Technology Lab, Main Campus Building, bookstore and Beatley Library.
+Tours last approximately 20 minutes and generally consist of the following: SLIS Student Lounge, Student Services Center, Technology Lab, Main Campus Building, bookstore and Beatley Library.

 Sit in on a Class

 Are you wondering what it is like to actually take a class?
 We will match you up with a SLIS class that best meets your availability and interest.
 Check out our class schedule.
 Please note that prospective students may sit in on up to two SLIS classes.